rosera/serverless-bootcamp/sdp-2-serverless/01-lab/README.md

 ## Scenario

-Learn to build a statice web page that presents a grid of different languages.
+Learn to build a static web page that presents a grid of different languages.

 ## Building the web page